-While one of the smaller neighborhoods in LA, Echo Park packs an incredible amount of things to do into its 2.4 square miles.
-Things here are dense and extremely historic (Echo Park’s been around since 1892, back when it still went by the name “Edendale”), and is home to Dodger Stadium, swan boats in the park, and a convenience store for time travelers.
+This neighborhood's been around since 1892, and while one of the smaller neighborhoods in LA, Echo Park packs an incredible amount of things to do into its 2.4 square miles.
+There's Dodger Stadium of course (love you, Mookie), swan boats in the park, and a convenience store for time travelers.

-Oh, and fantastic restaurants.
+Oh, and fantastic restaurants, bars, and coffee shops.
 How could we forget about that?
-From sidewalk wine bars to fantastic taquerias, here are The Best Restaurants In Echo Park.
+From wine bars to fantastic taquerias, here's Where To Eat & Drink In Echo Park.

 Inspired by convenience stores in Japan, Konbi’s tiny takeout window serves all sorts of pickled vegetables, pastries, and perfectly symmetrical sandwiches.
 They’re all relatively snacky and can be eaten with your hands, ideal for a day at the park or eating in the backseat of your Honda Civic.
 Get there early enough and you might be able to snag one of their prized chocolate croissants: a buttery, golden pastry stuffed with so much chocolate, we’d happily eat it for breakfast every day until the end of time.